HimoriK/book/src/ch01-01-installation.md

 $ echo $PATH
 ```

-If that’s all correct and Rust still isn’t working, there are a number of
+If Rust still isn’t working, ask for help from other Rustaceans (a
-places you can get help.
-Find out how to get in touch with other Rustaceans (a
 silly nickname we call ourselves) on [the community page][community].

 ### Updating and Uninstalling